The Ultimate Guide on Trekking in Nepal

 Traveling with local operators will make your trip easy, safe, and fruitful.
 All the arrangements are made before your arrival so that you can enjoy every second of your journey.
 What could be better than this?

-If you want to trek alone, it would be a limitation for you to enter many regions as you have to take special permission from the government of Nepal.
-There are many restricted regions, which according to the Nepal government, you have to go with a local operator and guide; otherwise, you will not allow entering.
+If you want to trek alone, it would be a limitation for you to enter many regions as you have to get special permission from the government of Nepal.
+There are many restricted regions, which, according to the Nepal government, you have to go with a local operator and guide; otherwise, you will not be allowed to enter.

-It's always wise to take a guide with you while going for a trek as they are more experienced, plan the excursion appropriately, and are very familiar with the local language, traditions, and conventions.
+It is always wise to take a guide with you while trekking.
+They are more experienced, plan the excursion appropriately, and are familiar with the local language, traditions, and conventions.
 For novices, it is profoundly advised to take a guide with you.

 Permit and Fee

-Most of the trekking regions in Nepal fall under a specific conservation project or a restricted area that requires a permit to enter the region.
-It also doesn't matter whether you are independent or trekking through a travel agency.
-You have to show these permits at the entrance, exit, and during the route; therefore, always carry a photocopy of your passport and your permits with you.
+Most of the trekking regions in Nepal are under a specific conservation project or a restricted area that requires a permit to enter.
+It also does not matter whether you are independent or trekking through a travel agency.
+You must show these permits at the entrance, exit, and during the route; therefore, always carry a photocopy of your passport and your permits.

 For permits, you might need two or more passport-sized photos and a photocopy of your passport.
 If you are trekking with an agency, they will manage your permits.

 Along with the regional permits, one must obtain a Trekkers Information Management System (TIMS) card before entering the trekking area.
-It costs Nrs.2000 per person.
-As a group, you can take a blue TIMS card that costs Rs.1000 per person.
+It costs Rs.
+2000 per person.
+A blue TIMS card can be taken as a group for Rs.2000 per person.
 You can get a TIMS card from the Nepal Tourism Board (NTB) office or the Trekking Agencies Association of Nepal (TAAN) office.

 Acute Mountain Sickness (AMS)

-AMS or altitude sickness occurs in high elevations when the body isn't appropriately adjusted to the lower oxygen levels.
-The ailment is deadly in its higher stages and should be dealt with properly.
-However, if you are trekking at a consistent pace and short rises (about 400m per day), remain very much hydrated and warm, eat a sound eating routine, and get legitimate rest and rest, AMS ought to be no issue by any means.
+AMS or altitude sickness occurs in high elevations when the body is not appropriately adjusted to the lower oxygen levels.
+The ailment is deadly in its higher stages and should be handled appropriately.
+However, if you are trekking consistently and short rises (about 400m per day), remain hydrated and warm, eat a sound eating routine, and get legitimate rest and rest, AMS should be no issue.

-Prescriptions like Diamox make the body rapidly prepared for higher heights; however, they have some reactions.
-It's best to drop to a lower elevation, drink lots of water, and rest once you get AMS.
+Prescriptions like Diamox rapidly prepare the body for higher heights; however, they have some reactions.
+Once you get AMS, it is best to drop to a lower elevation, drink lots of water, and rest.
 Include enough acclimatization days according to your trip altitude to avoid AMS.
-As a safety back carry or trek with a reputed tour company that takes supplementary Oxygen while on high altitude treks in Nepal.
+As a safety back carry or trek with a reputed tour company that takes supplementary Oxygen while on high-altitude treks in Nepal.

 Food and Accommodation on Trek